bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 At the beginning of this post, I mentioned that `koverReport` generates an HTML report.
 This is true, but it *also* generates an XML report.
 In fact, there are `koverHtmlReport` and `koverXmlReport` tasks you can run directly.

-The Java standard library (which Gradle provides access to) already has access to an XML parser, so what we'll do here is create a simple task that depends on the `koverXmlReport` task, loads the XML file it generates, parses it, calculates the coverage percentage that we want, and prints it to the console.
+The Java standard library (which Gradle exposes) already has access to an XML parser, so what we'll do here is create a simple task that depends on the `koverXmlReport` task, loads the XML file it generates, parses it, calculates the coverage percentage that we want, and prints it to the console.

 ### The Kover report